je-martinez/stream-store/README.md

 ### Explanation:

-- We created a variable to handle our stream subscription `StreamSubscription<List<Product>>` and set the subscription on `initState` method, as you can see on every times our stream's data changed would update our \_product state variable and re-render our Widget, in this case our app checkout.
+- We created a variable to handle our stream subscription `StreamSubscription<List<Product>>` and set the subscription on `initState` method, as you can see every time our stream's data changed would update our \_product state variable and re-render our Widget, in this case, our app `checkout`.
+- And as a good practice every time our Widget is destroyed we cancel our subscription to prevent memory leaks.

 ## Contributing